DavidPurcellATT/patrole/README.rst

 #. [auth] section updates ::

-       # Users create for a tempest run will be admin so they have access to all APIs
+       # Set tempest role to admin so all APIs are accessible
        tempest_roles = admin

        # Allows test cases to create/destroy tenants and users.
 This